How to Merge Multiple Microsoft Word Documents

 Manually merging your documents by copy-and-paste is tedious, while Microsoft’s insert object tool only allows you to stick one document onto the bottom of another.
 What about merging them – combining them, paragraph for paragraph and picking up on the tracked changes between the two?

-Simul automatically recognises when multiple people are editing the document at the same time, and saves each person’s changes in a separate branch so that nobodys work gets overridden.
+It automatically recognises when multiple people are editing the document at the same time, and saves each person’s changes in a separate branch so that nobody’s work gets overridden.

 You can then merge these branches in just 1 click, and each author’s changes are marked up as tracked changes in Word, allowing you to easily identify the differences, accept or reject the changes, and fix any conflicts.

-With software like Simul Docs on your team, you can collaborate with ease.
-Knowing that Simul will track everything for you, manage your version control and allow you to easily merge multiple documents together at the click of a button.
+With software like Simul Docs on your team, you should never need to manually merge Microsoft Word documents again.
+You can work in a streamlined, effective manner knowing that Simul will track everything for you, manage your version control and allow you to easily merge any conflicting versions at the click of a button.

 Get Started For Free